MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-2146893022.md

 ms.reviewer: kaushika
 ms.custom: sap:Active Directory\Active Directory replication and topology, csstroubleshoot
 ---
+---
+title: Troubleshoot AD replication error -2146893022
+description: This article describes how to troubleshoot a problem in which Active Directory replication fails and generates an error (-2146893022). ms.date: 12/26/2023
+manager: dcscontentpm
+audience: itpro
+ms.topic: troubleshooting
+localization_priority: medium
+ms.reviewer: kaushika
+ms.custom: sap:Active Directory\Active Directory replication and topology, csstroubleshoot
+---
-# Active Directory replication error -2146893022: The target principal name is incorrect
+# Active Directory replication error -2146893022 (0x80090322): The target principal name is incorrect

 This article describes how to troubleshoot a problem in which Active Directory replication fails and generates an error (-2146893022: The target principal name is incorrect).

-_Applies to:_ &nbsp; Windows Server 2012 R2
+_Applies to:_ &nbsp; Windows Server (All supported versions)
 _Original KB number:_ &nbsp; 2090913

 > [!NOTE]